bec-archer/SR80-Manuals/user-manual.md

 Tap the row to expand it.
 The chevron rotates and a grid of completed item cards appears below.
 Cards in the Completed section are shown at a slightly lower opacity than active items so it's easy to see at a glance that they're done.
 They're sorted with the **most recently finished item at the top**.

-You can still tap any completed card to open the item detail — useful when a customer comes back asking about a recent repair, or when you want to double-check what was done on something Maria already closed out.
+You can still tap any completed card to open the item detail — useful when a customer comes back asking about a recent repair, or when you want to double-check what was done on something the front counter staff already closed out.

 The search bar searches across both the active queue and the Completed section, so typing a customer name or job number will pull matches from both.
 Status, tech, and reason filters only apply to the active queue — the Completed section ignores those.